SQLiteFlow/sqliteflow.github.io/iOS.md

 ## Purchase
 - Purchase the "2-week Trial" in-app purchase to get a 2-week trial license for free (Apple account login required).
 This is not a subscription, so it won't automatically renew after the trial.
 - You can enjoy all features of the app during the trial.
 - After the trial, the app will be locked and can no longer be used.
-If you like the app, you can purchase the “Full App” one-time in-app purchase which is a lifetime license to continue using the app to support us!
+If you like the app, you can purchase the “Full App” one-time in-app purchase which is a lifetime license to continue using the app.

 ## Features